Too Young to Screen: Breast Cancer in Younger Women

 If you’re under age 40, which is when it’s recommended that women begin having screening mammograms, you may think you are too young to get breast cancer—but that’s not true.
 While breast cancer in younger women is rare, it is the most common cancer among women ages 15 to 39.
 And certain kinds of breast cancer are on the rise among young women.

-“Although breast cancer is most commonly diagnosed in postmenopausal women, it can happen in young women, too,” says Brigid Killelea, MD, chief of breast surgery at Yale Medicine.
-“I have patients who were diagnosed in their 20s.”
+“While breast cancer is most typically diagnosed in post-menopausal women, this is a condition that can and does happen in young women, too,” says Yale Medicine radiologist Liva Andrejeva-Wright, MD, who specializes in breast imaging.
+“I have diagnosed women in their 20s with breast cancers.”